amolduw/data-512/data-512-a2/ReadMe.md

 - Before using this data in machine learning algorithms, appropriate steps should be taken to balance the dataset and to take into account population demographic imbalance.

 ## Visualizations

+Some of the analysis visuals are shown below for quick reference.

 ![Aggression annotation workers demographic distribution](https://github.com/amolduw/data-512/blob/main/data-512-a2/plots/Aggression%20annotation%20workers%20demographic%20balance.png)

 ![Aggression annotations distribution by annotation worker demographic ](https://github.com/amolduw/data-512/blob/main/data-512-a2/plots/Aggression%20annotations%20demographic%20distribution.png)